junxit/us-congress-bills-116/bill.md

 - **(a)** *In general* Chapter 53 of title 49, United States Code, is amended by adding at the end the following:
   > ## § 5341.
 Formal sexual assault and harassment policies
   >
-  > - **(a)** *Requirement* Not later than 180 days after the date of enactment of this section, each recipient of Federal funds under this chapter operating vehicles shall issue, in consultation with labor unions representing personnel with respect to the recipient, a formal policy with respect to transportation sexual assault or harassment incidents.
+  > - **(a)** *Requirement* Not later than 180 days after the date of enactment of this section, each covered transit entity shall issue, in consultation with labor unions representing personnel with respect to the covered transit entity, a formal policy with respect to transportation sexual assault or harassment incidents.
   > - **(b)** *Contents* The policy required under subsection (a) shall include—
   >   - **(1)** a statement indicating that no transportation sexual assault or harassment incident is acceptable under any circumstance;
   >   - **(2)** procedures that facilitate the reporting of a transportation sexual assault or harassment incident, including—
   >     - **(A)** appropriate public outreach activities; and
   >     - **(B)** confidential phone and internet-based opportunities for reporting;
   >   - **(3)** procedures that personnel should follow upon the reporting of a transportation sexual assault or harassment incident, including actions to protect affected individuals from continued sexual assault or harassment and to notify law enforcement when appropriate;
-  >   - **(4)** procedures that may limit, to the extent practicable, future travel with the recipient entity by any passenger who causes a transportation sexual assault or harassment incident; and
+  >   - **(4)** procedures that may limit, to the extent practicable, future travel with the covered transit entity by any passenger who causes a transportation sexual assault or harassment incident; and
   >   - **(5)** training that is required for all appropriate personnel with respect to the policy required under subsection (a), including—
   >     - **(A)** specific training for personnel who may receive reports of transportation sexual assault or harassment incidents; and
   >     - **(B)** recognizing and responding to potential human trafficking victims.
-  > - **(c)** *Passenger information* A recipient entity shall prominently display, on the internet website of the entity and through the use of appropriate signage, a written statement that—
+  > - **(c)** *Passenger information* A covered transit entity shall prominently display, on the internet website of the entity and through the use of appropriate signage, a written statement that—
-  >   - **(1)** advises passengers and personnel that the recipient entity has adopted a formal policy with respect to transportation sexual assault or harassment incidents;
+  >   - **(1)** advises passengers and personnel that the covered transit entity has adopted a formal policy with respect to transportation sexual assault or harassment incidents;
-  >   - **(2)** informs passengers and personnel of the other major components of the recipient entity’s formal policy, including a statement indicating that no transportation sexual assault or harassment incident is acceptable under any circumstance; and
+  >   - **(2)** informs passengers and personnel of the other major components of the covered transit entity’s formal policy, including a statement indicating that no transportation sexual assault or harassment incident is acceptable under any circumstance; and
   >   - **(3)** informs passengers and personnel of the procedure for reporting a transportation sexual assault or harassment incident.
-  > - **(d)** *Standard of care* Compliance with the requirements of this section, and any policy issued thereunder, shall not determine whether the recipient entity has acted with any requisite standard of care.
+  > - **(d)** *Standard of care* Compliance with the requirements of this section, and any policy issued thereunder, shall not determine whether the covered transit entity has acted with any requisite standard of care.
   > - **(e)** *Definitions* In this section:
+  >   - **(1)** *Covered transit entity* The term “covered transit entity” means a State or local governmental entity, private nonprofit organization, or Tribe that—
+  >     - **(A)** operates a public transportation service; and
+  >     - **(B)** is a recipient or subrecipient of funds under this chapter.
-  >   - **(1)** *Personnel* The term personnel means an employee or contractor of a recipient of Federal funds under this chapter.
+  >   - **(2)** *Personnel* The term personnel means an employee or contractor of a covered transit entity.
-  >   - **(2)** *Sexual assault* The term “sexual assault” means the occurrence of an act that constitutes any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.
+  >   - **(3)** *Sexual assault* The term “sexual assault” means the occurrence of an act that constitutes any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.
-  >   - **(3)** *Transportation sexual assault or harassment incident* The term transportation sexual assault or harassment incident means the occurrence, or reasonably suspected occurrence, of an act that—
+  >   - **(4)** *Transportation sexual assault or harassment incident* The term transportation sexual assault or harassment incident means the occurrence, or reasonably suspected occurrence, of an act that—
   >     - **(A)** constitutes sexual assault or sexual harassment; and
   >     - **(B)** is committed—
-  >       - **(i)** by a passenger or member of personnel of recipient entity against another passenger or member of personnel of the recipient entity; and
+  >       - **(i)** by a passenger or member of personnel of covered transit entity against another passenger or member of personnel of the covered transit entity; and
-  >       - **(ii)** within a vehicle of the recipient entity or in an area in which passengers are entering or exiting such a vehicle.
+  >       - **(ii)** within a vehicle of the covered transit entity or in an area in which passengers are entering or exiting such a vehicle.

 - **(b)** *Clerical amendment* The analysis for chapter 53 of title 49, United States Code, is amended by adding at the end the following: